ghc-proposals/ghc-proposals/proposals/0000-kind-signatures.rst

 will pose more than an hour's delay in implementation.

 Checking and generalizing the kind can be done by already-written code (in TcHsType).
-More checks will have to go in TcValidity to check for poor uses of ``~>``.

-The hardest part will be complicating the code in TcTyClsDecls, which is already somewhat involved; however, I don't think this change will be invasive, as it will just affec the code that currently checks for CUSKs.
+The hardest part will be complicating the code in TcTyClsDecls, which is already somewhat involved; however, I don't think this change will be invasive, as it will just affect the code that currently checks for CUSKs.

 Alternatives